 Massena is a somewhat small village located in the state of New York.
 With a population of 10,629 people and four constituent neighborhoods, Massena is the 172nd largest community in New York.

-Unlike some villages, Massena isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Massena are a mix of both white- and blue-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Massena is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Massena is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Massena who work in office and administrative support (15.54%), sales jobs (12.50%), and management occupations (7.45%).
+There are especially a lot of people living in Massena who work in office and administrative support (16.16%), sales jobs (13.31%), and teaching (9.22%).

-The per capita income in Massena in 2010 was $23,292, which is lower middle income relative to New York, and middle income relative to the rest of the US.
-This equates to an annual income of $93,168 for a family of four.
+The per capita income in Massena in 2010 was $21,299, which is low income relative to New York, and lower middle income relative to the rest of the US.
+This equates to an annual income of $85,196 for a family of four.
 However, Massena contains both very wealthy and poor people as well.

 The people who call Massena home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Massena residents report their race to be White, followed by Asian.
-Important ancestries of people in Massena include Irish, English, German, and French Canadian.
+Important ancestries of people in Massena include Irish, French Canadian, Italian, and English.

 The most common language spoken in Massena is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include French and Urdu.